finbourne/lusid-sdk-python/sdk/docs/GroupReconciliationsApi.md

 [EXPERIMENTAL] RunReconciliation: Runs a Group Reconciliation

-Runs a Group Reconciliation using the definition specified by the Finbourne.Identifiers.Abstractions.Scope and Finbourne.Identifiers.Abstractions.Code  Supports pagination.
+Runs a Group Reconciliation using the definition specified by the Scope and Code  Supports pagination.

 ### Example